Prishaniee with dark hair sits on a beige couch, reading a book, with a side table holding a potted plant and a mug nearby.

 A 7-Day Somatic Practice Series for Embodied Boundaries

-This is your private doorway into The House of No.
+This is your private doorway into the hOuse Of nO.

-Seven guided 10–15 minute somatic video practices designed to help you strengthen your internal “no” — not through force, but through safety.
+Seven guided somatic video practices designed to help you strengthen your internal “no” not through force, but through safety.

 This is where we begin rebuilding your relationship with your body.